-Featuring several inspiring accounts of Social reforms from the Dalit community.
+Featuring several inspiring accounts of Social reformers from the Dalit community.

 The four Varna‟s are Brahmins, Kshatriyas, Vaishyas, and Sudras.
 Gandhiji and others in their campaign against untouchability contended that untouchables and scheduled Tribes fall under the fourth Varna namely Sudras on the basis of Manu‟s law of stratification.